-You don't have to completely remodel your home in order to make it more energy efficient.
-There are many easy, but effective, steps you can take to reduce your energy consumption.
-Here is a list of some of the top things you can do to start saving today.
+You don't have to completely remodel your home in order to make it more energy-efficient.
+There are many easy, but effective, steps, you can take to reduce your energy consumption.
+Here is a list if some of the top things you can do to start saving today.

 In the summer, set your thermostat to 78 degrees or warmer with the fan switched to auto.
 For additional energy savings, raise your thermostat to 82 degrees or warmer when you're away from home.

 In the winter, heat your home at 68 degrees or cooler.
 To save even more, lower your thermostat to 65 degrees or cooler at night or when you're away.